ccocchi/rabl-rails/README.md

 # => { "articles" : [{...}, {...}] }
 ```

 There are rares cases when the template doesn't map directly to any object.
-In these cases, you can set data to false or skip data declaration altogether.
+In these cases, you can set data to false.

 ```ruby
 object false